-This is probably the most recognizable map of the latter part of the 20th century.
-It's certainly the only one guaranteed to provoke outbursts of humming in viewers of a certain age.
+This is probably the most recognisable map of the latter part of the 20th century.
+It’s certainly the only one guaranteed to provoke outbursts of humming in viewers of a certain age.
 But where is the Ponderosa exactly?

 Screen grab from Bonanza’s opening credits (via YouTube)

 From September 1959 to January 1973, this Map to Illustrate the Ponderosa in Nevada was standard Sunday evening fare on millions of American television screens.
 The opening visual for Bonanza was paired with the show’s ridiculously catchy theme tune (hence all that pavlovian humming).
 Ten seconds in, the map dissolved in a ring of fire, revealing the show’s four horsed protagonists – Ben Cartwright and this three sons.

 Bonanza was the first prime-time western to air in color.
 The pilot episode wasn’t well received however, and NBC considered axing the series after 6 episodes, also because colour TV content was 25% more expensive to produce.
 But Bonanza soon proved true to its name, and became a hit show for the network – America’s highest-rated show for three consecutive seasons (1965-’67).
 Its popularity helped boost the sale of colour TV sets.
 Bonanza ran for 14 seasons, totalling 430 episodes, thus becoming the second-longest running TV western (after Gunsmoke‘s 20 seasons).
 It still runs in syndication today.

 The map dissolving into a shot of the protagonists (via YouTube)